Myanmar protesters gather again after worst day of violence

 Video clips on social media showed members of the security forces firing and witnesses said they found the spent cartridges of live rounds and rubber bullets.

-Two people were shot and killed and 20 were wounded, said Ko Aung, a leader of a volunteer emergency service.
+Two people were shot and killed, one a teenaged boy, and 20 were wounded, an emergency service said.

 The newspaper did not mention the deaths but said: “Some of the aggressive protesters were also injured due to the security measures conducted by the security force.”